 Update: 3/13/17: Ever wish you had a cheat sheet to help you build your blog the right way?
 Not an overwhelming book, just an easy to follow guide that tells you what you need to do next?
 You can get one for FREE here! https://www.busybudgeter.com/

 How do Bloggers Make Money?

 I get asked “How do bloggers make money?”, almost every day.
 It’s currently the most popular question in my inbox.
-Which isn’t surprising, because I’m very open about the fact that I started blogging 19 months ago and grew from $18/month to over $24,000/month in blogging income.
+Which isn't surprising, because I’m very open about the fact that I started blogging 19 months ago and grew from $18/month to full-time income.

 The next obvious question is always, “How do bloggers make money?”.

 So, Let’s address that!

 Bloggers make money in several different ways.
 But all of the ways that you can earn money from blogging come from being an influencer.
 That means that people read what you write, are interested in what you have to say and trust your opinion.

 It’s kind of like being a celebrity but only to the people that read your blog.